galaxyproject/galaxy-hub/src/tutorials/g101/index.md

 |![](/src/tutorials/g101/g101_outline.png)|
 |<small>**Figure 27**.
 Analysis outline.
 This looks like a workflow, doesn't it?</small>|

+## Creating and editing a workflow

 You can see the an outline shown in Fig. 27 looks like a workflow.
 This is not coincidental - let's try to make a workflow from an analysis we just performed.
-To see how this works go to the second part of [this tutorial](/tutorials/g101-2).

-## Creating and editing a workflow

 ### Extracting a workflow

-Lets take a look at the history again:
+Lets take a look at the history datasets generated during the analysis described above:

 |        |
 |--------|